North Polar Basin (Mars): Formation of the Borealis Basin

 This impact would have resulted in significant crustal melting and a general increase in the rate of crustal formation for a period of 40 million years following the impact.
 Such a large impact would have disturbed the mantle, altering the normal convection currents and causing upwellings which further increase the amount of melting at the impact site.
 Overall, such an event would actually increase the rate of cooling of the Martian interior.
 The lack of magnetic anomalies observed in the northern hemisphere could be explained by such an impact, as the shock waves produced might have demagnetized the crust.

+However, some authors have instead argued that the inverse is more likely to be true, and that rather than the North Polar Basin being an impact basin, the Southern Hemisphere of Mars may have actually been the site of the impact instead, and the thickness of the Southern Hemisphere crust was as a result of impact-induced crust production.

 Potential formation of Phobos and Deimos via Borealis impact

-The origin of Mars' moons, Phobos and Deimos (pictured right), is unknown and remains controversial.
+The origin of Mars's moons, Phobos and Deimos (pictured right), is unknown and remains controversial.
 One theory is that the moons are captured asteroids.
 However, the moons' near circular orbits and low inclination relative to the Martian equator are not in agreement with the capture hypothesis.
-The detection of minerals on Phobos similar to those in the Martian lithosphere, and the unusually low density and high porosity of Phobos, such that the moon would not be expected to remain aggregate if dynamically captured, suggest that the moons could have formed via accretion in Martian orbit, similar to how Earth's Moon formed.
+The detection of minerals on Phobos similar to those in the Martian lithosphere, and the unusually low density and high porosity of Phobos, such that the moon would not be expected to remain aggregate if dynamically captured, suggest that the moons could have formed via accretion in Martian orbit, similarly to how Earth's Moon formed.

 While estimates of the mass ejected by a large, Borealis-size impact vary, simulations suggest that a body approximately 0.02 Mars masses (~0.002 Earth Masses) in size is capable of producing a sizable debris disk in Martian orbit, on the order of 5×1020 kg, with a significant fraction of the material remaining close to Mars.
 This figure lies within the estimated mass range necessary to form the two moons, as other data suggests that only 1% of the mass of an accretion disk successfully forms moons.
 There are several other large impact basins on Mars that could have ejected enough debris to form the moons.